Is Coconut Oil Good for Burns? A Comprehensive Guide

 Seek medical help if the burn is larger than three inches, located on sensitive areas (face, hands, feet, genitals), shows signs of infection, or if you have second-degree burns with blisters covering a large area.

-Coconut Oil vs Peanut Oil: Which is Better for Your Kitchen?
+Argan Oil vs Coconut Oil: Which One is Right for You?

 Ready to source an ingredient?